Flow Research is conducting a new

 gauges contain a thin-walled metal tube that is typically threaded into the

-compartment whose pressure is being measured.
-As pressure increases in the tube, the tube begins to straighten.
-On
+increases in the tube, the tube begins to straighten.
+On the

-pressure in pounds per square inch (psi).
+in pounds per square inch (psi).
+Common tube shapes include

-Common tube shapes include curved or C-shaped, spiral, and helical.
-This is a mechanical device that is manually read.
+curved or C-shaped, spiral, and helical.
+This is a mechanical

-and also contains a pointer is called a diaphragm gauge.
+that operates in a similar fashion and also contains a pointer is called a

 Traditional